 Storing sugar in the liver

 Insulin moves the sugar from the blood where they see it, and into the tissues (liver) where they cannot.
 It is no less bad, but they are able to pat themselves on the back for a job ‘well done’. it is not different from moving garbage from the kitchen underneath your bed.
 It smells the same, but you can’t see it.

 I call drugs like these (insulin, sulfonlyureas) dracebos – placebos for doctors.
-They are medication that don’t actually help the patient in any way, but make the doctors feel better about themselves.
-You will still die of diabetic complications, but hey, at least the doctor has saved his/her own ego pretending that he/she did something about it.
+They are medications that don’t actually help the patient in any way.
+The patient may still die of diabetic complications despite temporarily making the numbers look better and feeling like we accomplished something good.
 The history of medicine is the history of the placebo (and dracebo) effect.

 Effects on blood sugar